Dynamic electron-phonon and spin-phonon interactions due to inertia

 Selecting relevant target materials is outside the scope of this paper.
 We note that recent progress in materials informatics might allow identifying experimentally feasible materials \cite{ramprasad2017machine,geilhufe2021shifting,horton2021promises, Greenway2021}.
 The target space was defined throughout the present work.
 In particular, soft organic crystals, molecules, and metal organic frameworks are a promising materials class.
 Following implementations of static electric fields in ab initio codes, we also see the prospect of implementing the inertial correction terms into ab initio codes, e.g., in the framework of the density functional perturbation theory \cite{Refson2006,Wu2005}.
 While the majority of the discussion concerned the non-relativistic limit, a separate discussion for the relativistic effects in matter and their implementation into ab initio codes would be necessary \cite{geilhufe2015numerical, wills2012dirac, huhne1998full, strange1989relativistic}.

-{\it Acknowledgment.} We are grateful to A. V. Balatsky, J. D. Rinehart, V. Juri\v ci\' c, W. Hergert, S. Bonetti, M. Basini, J-X Zhu, O. Tjernberg, M. M\aa nson, and J. Weissenrieder for inspiring discussions.
+{\it Acknowledgment.} We are grateful to A. V. Balatsky, S. Bonetti, M. Basini, A. Brandenburg, J. D. Rinehart, V. Juri\v ci\' c, W. Hergert, O. Tjernberg, and M. M\aa nson for inspiring discussions.
 We acknowledge support from research funding granted to A. V. Balatsky, i.e., VILLUM FONDEN via the Centre of Excellence for Dirac Materials (Grant No. 11744), the European Research Council under the European Union Seventh Framework ERS-2018-SYG 810451 HERO, the Knut and Alice Wallenberg Foundation KAW 2018.0104.
 Computational resources were provided by the Swedish National Infrastructure for Computing (SNIC) via the High Performance Computing Centre North (HPC2N) and the Uppsala Multidisciplinary Centre for Advanced Computational Science (UPPMAX).